The Light Sussex chicken: the right breed for your flock?

 Here, just another three weeks later, the same chick is losing the fluffy down and the black markings are growing in with the feathers.

 Here's our Light Sussex chick again, aged two months.
 The neck feathers are now developing well, and the tail feathers are starting to develop.
 As an adult, the tail feathers will have a beautiful blue sheen in the sunlight.

 As an adult, the Light Sussex's black feathering at the neck (the hackle feathers), wings and tail, together with its graceful stature, make it a very striking breed.

 This is the same chick – who turned out to be a rooster!

 My Light Sussex hen, Sassy, who turned out to be a rooster!

-Notice the orange eyes which are another characteristic of the Light Sussex, and the short, feather-free legs and feet set quite wide apart.
+Notice the bright orange eyes which are another characteristic of the Light Sussex chicken, as well as the short, feather-free legs, and the feet set quite wide apart.

 The lack of feathers on the legs and feet makes them unlikely to harbour mites, and means they're very easy to care for.